acts-project/acts/docs/core/magnetic_field.md

 handled by {func}`Acts::InterpolatedBFieldMap::makeCache`, opaque to the client.

-One implementation {struct}`Acts::InterpolatedBFieldMapper` is provided, but since the mapper type is a template parameter, this implementation can also be switched out.
-The default implementation uses {class}`Acts::detail::Grid` as the underlying data storage.
-It is generic over the number of dimensions.

-Helpers to construct mappers from text and root file inputs are provided:
+Helpers to construct an interpolated field map from text and ROOT file inputs are provided:

 :::{doxygenfunction} Acts::fieldMapRZ
 :::